 The most important benefit of taking an assessment for ADHD is to gain greater understanding of yourself or your child.
 Many people learn that certain problems that they thought they would always have to live with are, in fact, treatable.
 Once you have a diagnosis, or a diagnosis has been excluded for you, you will be able to work with professionals to determine the right approach for treatment.
 Depending on your symptoms, personal preferences, and environmental factors, different forms of treatment might be preferable, including medication, talk therapy, coaching, nutrition, and many other options.

 At the end of the day, receiving a diagnosis of ADHD, or finding out that you do not have ADHD, is the start of many positive changes in your or your child’s life.
 It allows you to create a sense of understanding and allows you to take control of your life.
-If you believe you may have ADHD and would like to start to create a plan, you can use our online platform, available 24/7, to receive an evaluation for yourself or your child.
-Our assessment also includes screening for anxiety and depression, all provided by a licensed psychologist, so that you can begin working on treatment with your doctor immediately.
+If you believe you may have ADHD and would like to start creating a plan, you can use our online platform, available 24/7, to receive an evaluation for yourself or your child.
+Our assessment also includes screening for anxiety and depression, all provided by a doctorate-level psychologist, so that you can begin working on treatment with your doctor immediately.